 How long are appointments and how often will I come in for therapy?

 Sessions are 45 minutes long.
 It’s better to come in weekly in the beginning of treatment.
 This will not only help to resolve your issues more quickly but it will also help to develop the therapeutic relationship more quickly.
 The therapeutic relationship is one that exists between the therapist and client and aids in the resolution of the problems.

 What can I expect during the first appointment?

 I will ask you to tell me what is going on that made you decide to enter therapy.
 You will have the opportunity to ask me questions, i.e., about me, my experiences, and about the therapeutic process.
 I may ask you to go home with an assignment to try something different or try to think of things in a different way.
 We will end the session having decided whether or not you wish to continue, and if you do, we will make another appointment.

 Many people are nervous during their first session with a therapist, especially if it’s the first time they are entering therapy.
 This is perfectly normal and is to be expected.
 We will discuss as much or as little as makes you comfortable.

 What payment methods do you accept?

-I accept cash, check, paypal and credit cards.
+I accept cash, check, and paypal.

 If you have insurance through an employer or a government program, a good first step is to figure out what kind of mental health coverage you have.
 Specifically, look for information about Outpatient Psychotherapy or Outpatient Counseling.